If you need to contact someone in the Planning Department department, please call/email our direct lines at:

 The Development Authority for Lamont County consists of the Development Authority Officer(s) appointed by Council and can also be the MPC.
 The Development Authority is responsible for receiving, reviewing, processing, and eventually approving or denying applications for development using the criteria set forth in the Land Use Bylaw and the Municipal Development Plan.

-The Subdivision Authority for Lamont County is Municipal Planning Services (Alberta) Inc. The Subdivision Authority is responsible for receiving, reviewing, processing, and eventually approving or denying applications for subdividing land using the criteria set forth in the Land Use Bylaw and the Municipal Development Plan.
+The Subdivision Authority is responsible for receiving, reviewing, processing, and eventually approving or denying applications for subdividing land using the criteria set forth in the Land Use Bylaw and the Municipal Development Plan.
+As of January 1, 2016, the Director or Acting Director of Planning & Community Services for Lamont County is the Subdivision Authority.

 Municipal Planning Commission (MPC)